codiply/aws-data-analytics-playground/infrastructure/README.md

 - Generate an OAuth token following [these steps](https://docs.aws.amazon.com/codepipeline/latest/userguide/appendix-github-oauth.html#action-reference-GitHub-auth)
 - Store it in the pipeline account in Secrets Manager under key `/github/oauth-token`

+### Configuration

+You can replicate pipelines in the following way

+- Each pipeline will need its own configuration file in folder `config/`
+- The `Project` will need to have a unique value
+- Deploy (or synth) with `cdk deploy -c pipeline_name=test`